Computing at Bolton

 Teaching and Learning

-Children will be given the opportunity to recognise that a range of technology is used in place such as home and schools.
-They will be able to select and use technology for particular purposes and completed simple programs.
+Children will be given the opportunity to recognise that a range of technology is used in places such as home and schools.
+They will be able to select and use technology for particular purposes and complete simple programs.

-There are 3 desktop computers with keyboards available for the children to work on in the classroom and a laptop trolley with over ten computers, wirelessly networked.
-The children have access to 10 iPads located in KS2.
+There are 3 desktop computers with keyboards available for the children to work on in the classroom and a laptop trolley with over 30 computers, wirelessly networked.
+The children have access to 10 iPads located in KS2 and 20 iPads on lease.

 Within KS1, pupils are taught to: